Do High Blood Pressure Drugs Increase Your Coronavirus Risk?

 These are popular drugs, and people take them not only for high blood pressure but for heart attacks, heart failure, and complications from diabetes (which increases the risk for heart disease).
 There are many different ACE inhibitors available in the U.S., and they include drugs like ramipril (Altace), enalapril (Vasotec), captopril (Capoten), and lisinopril (Qbrelis).
 There are also many types of ARBs and they include drugs like losartan (Cozaar) and olmesartan (Benicar).

-For now, the message to people who are taking either type of these potentially lifesaving medications is to continue to take them.
+For now, the message to people who are taking either type of these potentially life-saving medications is to continue to take them.
 “If you are taking one of these medications because you have an indication, you should continue,” says Oscar Cingolani, MD, director of the hypertension program and associate professor of medicine at Johns Hopkins Medicine in Baltimore.

 If you’re planning to start on one of these medications, talk to your doctor, adds Dr. Cingolani.
-The American College of Cardiology (ACC) and American Heart Association (AHA) are reviewing the information on a daily basis, he says.
+The American College of Cardiology (ACC) and American Heart Association (AHA) is reviewing the information on a daily basis, he says.
 Here are other ways Covid-19 is affecting heart health.

 The origins of the controversy